Why Work With Our Prenuptial Agreement Attorney in White Plains & Westchester County?

 FAQs

-What can a prenuptial agreement cover in New York?
+What Can a Prenuptial Agreement Cover in New York?

 A prenuptial agreement may address property division, spousal support, and certain inheritance rights.
-Child custody and child support, however, are generally decided separately by the court and not enforceable through a prenup in New York.
+Child custody and child support, however, are generally decided separately by the court and are not enforceable through a prenup in New York.

 Independent legal counsel protects both parties' interests and helps ensure the agreement meets state requirements.
 Courts in White Plains are more likely to uphold agreements when each side receives proper legal guidance or waives that right in writing.

-How long does the process take in White Plains?
+How Long Does the Process Take in White Plains?

 Completing a prenuptial agreement generally takes a few weeks from the initial consultation, depending on the partners' readiness and how quickly they can provide financial disclosures.
 Starting as soon as possible allows a smooth, unrushed process before your wedding.